jfordnull/obsidian-notes/CS 461/Aug 23.md

 For any two objects X and Y: If X=Y, then X and Y share all the same properties
 $$(a=b)\rightarrow\forall F(F(a)\leftarrow\rightarrow F(b))$$
-Ship of Theseus Paradox: Is an object the same object after having all its components replaced, one-by-one.
-Puzzle of material constitution, relationship between an object and its constitutive parts
+Ship of Theseus Paradox: Is an object the same object after having all its components replaced, one-by-one?
+Puzzle of material constitution, relationship between an object's identity and its constitutive parts

 AI struggles with continuity and *causal inference*.
 Problem of durability: AI video and music generation struggles beyond 30-second mark.
-In part, a failure of memory; Human brain has broad-scale parallelization as memory bank.
+In part, a failure of memory, temporal instability; Human brain has broad-scale parallelization as memory bank, sustained over time.
 Where do AI systems fail the Turing Test?
 In context and continuity; systems lack memory to sustain interaction.

 Assignment moving forward: How would you design a better Turing Test?